OpenNebula/docs/source/installation_and_configuration/opennebula_services/oneflow.rst

 Permission to Create Services
 -----------------------------

 *Documents* are special types of resources in OpenNebula used by OneFlow to store *Service Templates* and information about *Services*.
-When a new user Group is created, you can decide if you want to allow/deny its users to create *Documents*, resp.
-OneFlow Services.
+When a new user Group is created, you can decide if you want to allow/deny its users to create *Documents* (and also OneFlow Services).
 By default, :ref:`new groups <manage_groups>` are allowed to create Document resources.